St Mungo's Hospital for Magical Maladies and Injuries

 Known Areas Within

-St Mungo's is organised by floor, with each level dedicated to a specific category of magical malady.
+The hospital is organized by floor, with each floor dedicated to a specific type of magical malady.

-- First Floor - Creature-Induced Injuries: This floor treats bites, stings, burns, and embedded spines from various magical creatures.
-The 'Dangerous' Dai Llewellyn Ward for Serious Bites, where Arthur Weasley was treated, is located here.
+- Handles bites, stings, burns, and embedded spines from magical creatures.
+This floor contains the “Dangerous” Dai Llewellyn Ward for Serious Bites, where Arthur Weasley was treated.

-- Second Floor - Magical Bugs: This ward deals with contagious illnesses such as Dragon Pox, Scrofugulus, and Vanishing Sickness.
+- A ward for contagious maladies like Dragon Pox, Scrofugulus, and Vanishing Sickness.

-- Third Floor - Potion and Plant Poisoning: This floor handles rashes, regurgitation, and uncontrollable giggling caused by incorrect potions or contact with dangerous magical plants.
+- Treats rashes, regurgitation, and uncontrollable giggling caused by potions and magical plants.

-- Fourth Floor - Spell Damage: This ward is for patients suffering from unliftable jinxes, hexes, curses, and incorrectly applied charms.
-The Janus Thickey Ward for permanent spell damage is located here, housing patients like Gilderoy Lockhart and the Longbottoms.
+- Cares for patients suffering from unliftable jinxes, hexes, and incorrectly applied charms.
+This floor contains the Janus Thickey Ward for Permanent Spell Damage, where the Longbottoms and Gilderoy Lockhart reside.

-- Fifth Floor - Visitors' Tearoom and Hospital Shop: A place for visitors to rest and purchase gifts or refreshments.
+- A place for visitors to relax and purchase gifts or refreshments.

 Behind the Scenes